 So…how high will rates go?

-The Fed sticks to its word.
-Analysts and policymakers alike expected the board to increase rates to combat soaring inflation.
+How high rates will go is anyone’s guess.
+The Fed has hinted that it’s open to raising rates again if necessary.
 The rate increases may help keep prices tethered but could mean paying a little more each month on things like your mortgage or your credit card debt.

 Subscribe to Skimm Money